Shedaresthedevil Faces Six In Saturday's Hirsch Stakes Defence

-Shedaresthedevil, who won Clement L. Hirsch Stakes last year, will face six horses in her bid to defend her title ahead of this weekend’s renewal.
+Shedaresthedevil, who won Clement L. Hirsch Stakes last year, will face six horses in her bid to defend her title ahead of Saturday’s renewal.
 If successful, Shedaresthedevil will join the likes of Stellar Wind and Zenyatta as recent multiple winners of this Del Mar Grade One.
-We take a look at the seven runners and riders for Saturday’s 2022 Clement L. Hirsch Stakes and the main challengers to Shedaresthedevil.
+We take a look at the seven runners and riders for today’s 2022 Clement L. Hirsch Stakes and the main challengers to Shedaresthedevil.

 You can also bet on the Clement L. Hirsch Stakes TODAY with BetOnline and also get a 50% welcome bonus (up to $1,000) to use on the race.